Mvanhuffel/Data-Analysis-Projects/Postgres Stored Procedure/README.md

-# Automating Timestamp Updates with PostgreSQL Triggers and Stored Procedures
+# Automating Timestamp Updates with Postgres Triggers and Stored Procedures

 ## Overview